kubeedge/kubeedge/docs/setup/kubeedge_configure.md

 2. Before KubeEdge v1.3: check whether the cert files for `modules.cloudhub.tlsCAFile`, `modules.cloudhub.tlsCertFile`,`modules.cloudhub.tlsPrivateKeyFile` exists.

     From KubeEdge v1.3: just skip the above check.
 If you configure the CloudCore certificate manually, you must check if the path of certificate is right.

+    **Note:** If your KubeEdge version is before the v1.3, then just skip the step 3.

+3. Configure the IP addresses of CloudCore which are exposed to the edge nodes(like floating IP) in the `advertiseAddress`

+    ```yaml
+    modules:
+      cloudHub:
+        advertiseAddress:
+        - 10.1.11.85
+    ```

 ### Adding the edge nodes (KubeEdge Worker Node) on the Cloud side (KubeEdge Master)